PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two1.md

 Reluctantly, letting go of comfort, she allowed her awareness back to the present; they had the apple, it would keep them fed for two more days.
 Knowing they had enough food came with a nagging feeling.
 What was that nagging feeling?
 “Oh,” she remembered, “it's only going to last two days.”

-With a sigh, she pushed herself up to a sit.
+With a sigh, she pushed herself up to sit.
 The grass stalk in her mouth, now an inconvenience, spat out.
 “What I need is some kind of plan.”, she thought.

 But then she had an idea: one thing was clear, another giant apple would solve the hunger problem.
 It was something.
 And then a moment of inspiration: a hidden treasure she had missed: the giant apple pips.